0.01

 MobileSecrets:

-# hashKey: Key that will be used to hash the secret values.
+# hashKey: Key used to obfuscate/encrypt secret values.

 # shouldIncludePassword: By default the password is saved in the code as a series of bytes, however it can also